Ten0/homeassistant_python_typer/README.md

 You may make them accessible without friction as you `cd` into the relevant project folder by using [`direnv`](https://direnv.net/).

+Note that this project already has a `.envrc` configured that ends up sourcing the gitignored file `.secrets`, so you may put the definition of these environment variables there.

 ### Python configuration & venv

 Install python, [create a virtual environment and install appdaemon in there](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/), then [select the venv in `VSCode`](https://code.visualstudio.com/docs/python/environments).